 Decision-making Process Used

 Strategic thinking involves decision-making based on gut feeling as well as intuition.

-While, strategic planning calls for rational decision-making, involving documentation were possible; factors such as resource availability also influence strategic planning decisions.
+While strategic planning calls for rational decision-making, involving documentation is possible; factors such as resource availability also influence strategic planning decisions.

-Strategic thinking is all about envisioning and insights and is optimal when done right before the process of strategic planning.
+Strategic thinking is all about envisioning and insights and is optimal when done right before strategic planning.

-Strategic thinking occurs to gain an advantage over competitors.
+Teams conduct strategic thinking to gain an advantage over competitors.

-While strategic planning is also relevant for companies that want to operate at their full potential.
+In contrast, strategic planning is relevant for companies who want to function at their full potential.

 Strategic thinking requires only a short time frame since it deals with largely intuitive processes, which are not always linear or sequential.